Sun Wukong: The Aftermath of Immortality

 Following Wukong's three cause-and-effect methods of immortality during his time in heaven, he escapes back to his home at the Mountain of Flowers and Fruit.
 The Court of Heaven finds out what Wukong has done and a battle to capture Wukong ensues.
 Due to the five levels of immortality Wukong has achieved, his body became nearly invincible and survives the multiple execution attempts by heaven.
 In the notable last execution, Wukong was placed inside Laozi's furnace in the hope that he would be distilled into the elixir of the pills of immortality.
 Wukong survives 49 days of the samadhi fire in Laozi's furnace and gains the ability to recognize evil.

 Meanwhile, being refined in the crucible extracts yet more of the impurities of mortality and leaves him with another immortality.
 In desperation, the Court of Heaven seeks help from Buddha, who imprisons Wukong under a mountain, after having tricked him into agreeing to a wager.
 Wukong's immortality and abilities ultimately come into use after Guanyin suggests he becomes a disciple of Tang Sanzang in the Journey to the West.
 In the story, he protects Sanzang from evil demons who wish to eat Sanzang to achieve immortality.
 Wukong's own immortality protects him from the various ways the demons try to kill him, such as fighting, beheading, disembowelling, poisoning, and boiling oil.

-Early in the Pilgrimage, Wukong ate another Pill of Immortally, meant for the Black Wind Bear Guai.
+Early in the Pilgrimage, Wukong ate another Pill of Immortality, meant for the Black Wind Bear Guai.
 Sometime during the journey, Wukong and his companions obtain ginseng fruit (人參果; Man-fruit), a fruit even rarer and more powerful than the Peaches of Immortality, as only 30 of them will grow off one particular tree only found on the Longevity Mountain (萬壽山) every 10,000 years.
 While one smell can grant 360 years of life, consuming one will grant another 47,000 years of life.

 In addition to all of the immortality-granting wines and medicines that the Monkey King had consumed while in heaven, upon reaching the Buddha's temple, pilgrims were provided with Buddhist equivalents of such foods, therefore making Sun Wukong even more immortal; a 9-fold immortal.